Charge-Ordered States and the Phase Diagram of the Extended Hubbard Model on the Bethe lattice: Model and method

 where

 For the ground state ($T=0D$) it is also equal to the total energy ($E=\langle\hat{H}\rangle$) and takes a simplified form of

-In the research, we make use of the shifted chemical potential defined as $\bar\mu = \mu - zV - \frac{U}{2}$, chosen that way that $\bar\mu=0D$ corresponds to the half-filling of the lattice ($n=1$) and it is also a point of a particle-hole symmetry (the results for $\bar\mu < 0D$ can be easily mapped to the $\bar\mu > 0D$).
+In the research, we make use of the shifted chemical potential defined as $\bar\mu = \mu - zV - \frac{U}{2}$, chosen that way that $\bar\mu=0D$ corresponds to the half-filling of the lattice ($n=1$) and it is also a point of a particle-hole symmetry, i.e., the results for $\bar\mu < 0D$ ($n<1$) can be easily mapped to the results for $\bar\mu > 0D$ ($n>1$).

-The calculations for solving eqs. (\ref{eq:sce}) are implemented in Python language, and the figures are made using its \texttt{matplotlib} library.
+The calculations for solving eqs. (\ref{eq:sceA})--(\ref{eq:sceB}) are implemented in Python language, and the figures are made using its \texttt{matplotlib} library.